Mahamurahti/Solar-System/README.md

 ![Lockable camera](https://i.gyazo.com/ee059460a9a9e3f64989a7aa27cf9be1.gif)

-- Stop the orbiting to read facts of the smaller bodies
+- Stop the orbiting of celestial bodies in the Solar System

 ![Orbiting can be stopped](https://i.gyazo.com/e687d1e6ce5ab700a5029592ad24411e.gif)